fiugd/incubator/charp-compile/csharp-compile.md

 In short, I was not completely successful running an assembly in browser which was made to build other assemblies in the browser.

-I was able to load a dll and run a command from it, but I was unable to get the procedures I needed to run.
+I was able to load a dll and run a command from it, but I was unable to get the compile to run using that dll.

 my attempt: https://github.com/crosshj/fiug-plugins/blob/main/.templates/cs.html